Asiatic Society of Japan: Overview

-ASJ, embracing a core of pioneers with the self-imposed task of interpreting the Japanese and their civilization to the rest of the world, played a highly significant part in transmitting new standards of critical and technical excellence to a whole generation of Japanese teachers and students, which, once adopted, made the 'foreign experts' superfluous.
+ASJ trained a generation of Japanese teachers and students, making the 'foreign experts' superfluous.
 By the 1890s, ASJ's first generation of Japanese and foreign members—leaders of change in Meiji—began to move on.
 Academicians began to make-up more of the membership.
 Today, the membership is approximately: academicians (46%); businesspeople (36%); students, fine arts, clergy, retired and other (18%).

 ASJ is still active today.
 Members meet monthly to hear a guest explain discoveries based on original research.
 The lectures last approximately fifty minutes and are followed by questions and discussion.
 Topics have come from the full spectrum of fields of knowledge as related to Japan, including culture, history, literature, science, business, politics, and economics.

 Publications

 The Transactions of the Asiatic Society of Japan is a journal that contains the full texts of selected papers presented at meetings, as well as other papers submitted for publication.
 The ASJ also publishes a monthly newsletter known as the Bulletin, which contains a detailed summary of the previous month's lecture, lecturers' profiles, announcements of coming events, and news about the ASJ and its members.

-For most of the ASJ's history, there has been no limit to the range of interests covered in the pursuit of the objective.
+For most of the ASJ's history, there has been no limit to the range of interests covered.
 The first ten volumes of the Society's Transactions, 1872-1882, printed 146 papers, of which 25 can be roughly classified as geographical or topographical.
 They are, however, far outnumbered by the largest subject grouping: the scientific papers during the same period, which included 52 studies.
-But to take the figures further, during the second decade, 1882-1892, 107 papers were printed, of which only 4 were geographical and 18 scientific, a reflection of the end of the 'exploration' phase of Meiji.
-The men who contributed to the exploration phase and to the explosive growth of the ASJ during its first 20 years began to wind-up their activities and move to their next opportunities.
+But to take the figures further, during the second decade, 1882-1892, 107 papers were printed, of which 4 were geographical and 18 scientific, a reflection of the end of the 'exploration' phase of Meiji.
+The men who contributed to the ASJ during its first 20 years began to move on to other activities.